jvegaf/.noir-dotfiles/README.md

 sudo flatpak override --filesystem=xdg-data/themes
 ```

-### Set wallpaper on Wayland with the following command (it will later be handled automatically on every boot as long as swww-daemon is running)
+### Set wallpaper

+On Wayland: with the following command (it will later be handled automatically
+on every boot as long as swww-daemon is running)

 ```
 swww img path/to/your/wallpaper.png
 ```

-### Set wallpaper on X11 with the following command (put it into autostart of your WM; check names of your monitors with `xrandr` and replace HDMI-0 with them)
+On X11: with the following command (put it into autostart of your WM; check
+names of your monitors with `xrandr` and replace HDMI-0 with them)

 ```
 feh --bg-fill path/to/your/wallpaper.png --output HDMI-0 -z